mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Successful Builds:** 15 (last 7 days)
-- **Build Reliability:** SAGE-AI can analyze build logs to detect patterns and anomalies that might indicate build system instability.
-It can suggest optimizations and improvements to the build system to enhance reliability.
+  - SAGE-AI can analyze build logs and identify patterns that lead to successful builds.
+It can suggest optimizations and improvements to the build system to increase reliability.
-- **Predictive Maintenance:** AI can predict potential build failures based on historical data and current trends, allowing for proactive maintenance.
+  - **Suggestion:** Implement automated testing for different architectures (i386, x86_64, ARM64, RISC-V) to ensure consistent build success across all supported platforms.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline | wc -l)
+- **Recent Bug Fixes:** 3 (last 30 days)
+  - SAGE-AI can analyze commit messages and code changes to identify potential bugs and suggest fixes.

 ---